James Hargreaves: Spinning jenny

+The spinning Jenny was invented in 1764-1765.
 The idea for the spinning jenny is said to have come when a one-thread spinning wheel was overturned on the floor, and Hargreaves saw both the wheel and the spindle continuing to revolve.
 He realized that if several spindles were placed upright and side by side, several threads might be spun at once.
 The spinning jenny was confined to producing cotton weft threads and was unable to produce yarn of sufficient quality for the warp.
 A high-quality warp was later supplied by Arkwright's spinning frame.

 Hargreaves built a jenny for himself and sold several of them to his neighbours.

 His invention was initially welcomed by other hand spinners until they saw a fall in the price of yarn.

 Opposition to the machine caused Hargreaves to leave for Nottingham, where the cotton hosiery industry benefited from the increased provision of suitable yarn.
 In Nottingham Hargreaves made jennies for a man named Shipley, and on 12 June 1770, he was granted a patent, which provided the basis for legal action (later withdrawn) against the Lancashire manufacturers who had begun using it.
 With a partner, Thomas James, Hargreaves ran a small mill in Hockley and lived in an adjacent house.
 The business was carried on until he died in 1778 when his wife received a payment of £400.